Jamie McAllister: Yeovil Town

 Having been released by Bristol City at the end of the 2011–12 season, McAllister signed for Football League One side Yeovil Town on a two-year contract linking up with former manager Gary Johnson.
 McAllister captained his Yeovil side to victory in the 2013 League One play-off final and promotion to the Football League Championship for the first time in the club's history.

 McAllister made a further 40 appearances in the 2013–14 season for Yeovil but could not prevent them from suffering relegation from the Championship, and was released at the end of the campaign.

 Kerala Blasters

-Following his release by Yeovil, McAllister joined Indian Super League side Kerala Blasters as a player/coach.
+Following his release by Yeovil, McAllister joined Indian Super League side Kerala Blasters as a player/coach on 21 July 2014.

 Exeter City

 On 16 January 2015, McAllister returned to English football signing for League Two side Exeter City.

 International career

 McAllister made his Scotland debut, on 30 May 2004, in a 4–1 friendly victory against Trinidad and Tobago at Easter Road.

 On 2 October 2008, McAllister was recalled to the Scotland squad by manager George Burley for the FIFA World Cup qualifier against Norway.
-On 17 March 2009, McAllister was called up to the Scotland squad for their World Cup qualifying double-header against the Netherlands and Iceland.
+On 17 March 2009, McAllister was called up to the Scotland squad for their 2010 FIFA World Cup qualifying double-header against the Netherlands and Iceland.